 Opting for a six-week plan which will only pay for treatment that the NHS cannot provide within that time frame

-It is also important to note that health insurance doesn’t cover emergency medical treatment.
+It’s important to note that health insurance doesn’t cover emergency medical treatment.

 You could use our comparisons to find a health insurance policy that covers everything you need.
 They show what each insurer's policies include for older age groups.